Originally posted 17th July 2019

 Read More: How to care for vinyl flooring

-If you’d like to save even more money on your flooring, installing vinyl yourself is relatively easily.
+If you’d like to save even more money on your flooring, laying vinyl flooring yourself is relatively easy.
 Even though it sounds daunting, it’s surprisingly easy to lay.
-This simple step by step guide will help you install your vinyl floors without breaking a sweat, even if you’d consider yourself a flooring novice.
+This simple step by step guide will help your vinyl flooring fitting without breaking a sweat, even if you’d consider yourself a flooring novice.

 1. Prepare the subfloor

 As with all other flooring installations, it is important that your subfloor is as clean and even as possible.
 Because vinyl is relatively soft, any bumps on the subfloor will show, so use a levelling compound if need be to ensure a smooth surface.
 Make sure your subfloor is fully dry and your new flooring has acclimatised for 24 hours out of its packaging; then you are ready to begin.

 Unroll your new vinyl flooring and cut to size after measuring each side of your room.
 It’s recommended to allow an extra 15cm of material just in case you run short towards the end.
 When you lay your flooring, the direction is surprisingly an important factor and in general, your vinyl should follow the direction of the main light source in the room.
 If your room is especially narrow, your vinyl should tend to run along the length of the room instead.